jguerra7/Powershell_Training/01_Intro_to Powershell/Create_Powershell_Profile.md

 3. Now go to the directory path of the profile location and open up the "Windows Powershell" folder and open up the ".ps1" file ( It will be blank)
 4. Once the ".ps1" file is open, Type in this cmdlet script to the file and save.
-5. Now make sure powershell is closed and relaunch powershell.
-You should see the text you typed in the ".ps1" file from the "windows powershell" folder.

 ```powershell
 # Display Greeting